rproepp/spykeviewer/doc/source/usage.rst

 The first thing you want to do when using Spyke Viewer is to load your data.
 The *Files* dock contains a view of all the files on your system.
 You can use it to select one or more files, then click on the "Load" button below to load the selected files into Spyke Viewer.
+Single files can also be loaded with a double click (this does not work for directories, they will just be expanded.
+If you want to load a directory, you need to use the "Load" button).
-For each selected file, the filetype is selected automatically from the extension (folder-based formats are currently not supported).
+For each selected file, the filetype is selected automatically from the extension.
 For now, find and select the file "sample.h5" that you just unpacked (an HDF5 File) and load it.

-The data file input/output is based on :mod:`neo` and supports most of the formats that have a
+The data file input/output is based on :mod:`neo` and supports formats that have a
 `Neo IO class <http://neo.readthedocs.org/en/latest/io.html>`_.
 If you want to use a file format that is not supported by Neo, you can write a plugin:
 :ref:`ioplugins`.